SAP/sap-btp-service-operator/README.md

 ### Passing Parameters
 To set input parameters, you may use the `parameters` and `parametersFrom` fields in the `spec` field of the `ServiceInstance` or `ServiceBinding` resource:
-- `parameters` : can be used to specify a set of properties to be sent to the broker.
+- `parameters`: can be used to specify a set of properties to be sent to the broker.
 The data specified will be passed "as-is" to the broker without any modifications - aside from converting it to JSON for transmission to the broker in the case of the `spec` field being specified as `YAML`.
 Any valid `YAML` or `JSON` constructs are supported.
-Only one parameters field may be specified per `spec`.
+Only one parameter field may be specified per `spec`.
-- `parametersFrom` : can be used to specify which secret, and key in that secret, which contains a `string` that represents the json to include in the set of parameters to be sent to the broker.
-The `parametersFrom` field is a list which supports multiple sources referenced per `spec`.
+- `parametersFrom`: can be used to specify which secret, and key in that secret, which contains a `string` that represents the JSON to include in the set of parameters to be sent to the broker.
+The `parametersFrom` field is a list that supports multiple sources referenced per `spec`.

 You may use either, or both, of these fields as needed.

-If multiple sources in `parameters` and `parametersFrom` blocks are specified, the final payload is a result of merging all of them at the top level.
+If multiple sources in the `parameters` and `parametersFrom` blocks are specified, the final payload is a result of merging all of them at the top level.
-If there are any duplicate properties defined at the top level, the specification is considered to be invalid, the further processing of the `ServiceInstance`/`ServiceBinding` resource stops and its `status` is marked with error condition.
+If there are any duplicate properties defined at the top level, the specification is considered to be invalid, the further processing of the `ServiceInstance`/`ServiceBinding` resource stops and its `status` is marked with an error condition.

 The format of the `spec` in YAML
 ```yaml